CKI-project/meta/reporting_design.md

 * "build.kernel.tar.gz" - the built kernel tarball, as required by "run" input.
 * "build.kernel.config" - the used kernel configuration
-* "build.log" - diagnostics output of the building stage
 * "build.report" - report text, as described above
 * "build.result" - stage result status, as described above